sendblue-api/sendblue-api.github.io/docs/client-packages.md

 ## Requesting a Package

-If you are looking for a package in your language but cannot find it, please email us at [support@sendblue.co](mailto:support@sendblue.co).
+If you are looking for a package in your language but cannot find it, please email us at [support@sendblue.com](mailto:support@sendblue.com).